 - How do you handle conflict resolution?

-Any reputable 3PL should be able to answer any of these questions.
+Any reputable 3PL company should be able to answer any of these questions.
 Additionally, scheduling a site visit should be considered.
 When on the tour, be sure to look for the cleanliness of the facility and ask questions about the temperatures of specific rooms.
-Also, speak to the people that are working at the site, you can tell a lot about the culture of the company by having simple conversations with those that work in the organization.
+Also, speak to the people working at the site; you can tell a lot about the company’s culture by having simple conversations with those working there.

-Launching new product in the e commerce space does not have to be intimidating.
+Launching new products in the frozen fulfillment space does not have to be intimidating.
 Following these simple yet poignant suggestions can ensure you are ready to launch and you have the right partners in place to assist you with your product launch so that you can focus on marketing your products.